Skip to main content

 Epitalon is not FDA-approved.
 It has never entered a Western clinical trial.
 No IND (Investigational New Drug) application has been filed with the FDA.
 Its entire evidence base originates from Russian research institutions, primarily the St. Petersburg Institute of Bioregulation and Gerontology, where Vladimir Khavinson has studied short bioregulatory peptides for over four decades.

 What makes Epitalon worth discussing despite this limitation is the nature of the research findings.
-Khavinson's work includes the only published evidence of a synthetic peptide activating telomerase in human somatic cells — a finding with significant implications for cellular aging.
+Khavinson's work includes the only published evidence of a synthetic peptide activating telomerase in human somatic cells, a finding with significant implications for cellular aging if it holds up.
 Whether you trust that data depends on how you weigh Russian institutional research that has not been independently replicated in Western labs.

 The Khavinson Research Program